 We also assigned components of the plan to individual leaders in the organisation to share the workload.

-Within two months the business was in a very different place, and happier and more productive.
+Within two months the business was in a very different place – a much happier and more productive place.
 Efficiencies had improved, profits had improved and staff morale had improved.

 - Don’t waste time wasting time.
 Assess when external expertise is required and be realistic—no business owner is good at all things.
 Seeking external help isn’t a failure; it’s a strength.